Weyfest 2015 Tickets

 Weyfest is more like a mini-holiday than a music festival.
-It is a stress-free weekend in the country, with the finest music to be had at any festival; camping, posh loos, friendly staff and plenty to occupy the kids with music-, drama- and creative arts workshops; train rides and the many attractions offered by open-air museum which is the venue itself.
+It is a stress-free weekend in the country, with over 30 hours of the finest music from 4 stages, camping, posh loos, friendly staff and plenty to occupy the kids with music-, drama- and creative arts workshops; train rides; the popular Sci-Fi Zone and Outdoor Laser Combat and the many attractions offered by the venue itself - The Rural Life Centre, Tilford, set in the outstanding natural beauty of the Surrey Hills.

-There is a great selection of food at Weyfest, from the in-house café and the plentiful food stalls, a wonderful fully stocked bar at pub prices, a fascinating museum, and the friendliest staff and punters you will ever encounter at a festival.
+There is a fabulous selection of great food available from the in-house café and the plentiful food stalls; a wonderfully stocked bar at pub prices; a fascinating museum and the friendliest staff and audience you will ever encounter at a festival.

-The venue itself is also a major reason for the increasing popularity.
-The Rural Life Centre is a working museum, littered with artifacts of bygone country life, and craft displays throughout the venue.
-And is there another festival in the world with a working light railway, running both steam and diesel trains around the perimeter of the venue?
-Because the venue is so compact, everything at Weyfest is within easy reach.
+The venue itself is a major reason for Weyfest’s increasing popularity.
+The Rural Life Centre is a working museum, littered with artefacts of past country life and craft displays throughout the venue.
+A working light railway runs both steam and diesel trains around the perimeter of the venue and because the venue is so compact everything is within easy reach.
 No trudging for miles from the car park or campsite, no long walks between stages ... and no major journey to reach the excellent food and bars!

 Disabled Access Information